Instagram Shadowban – 10 tips to avoid and recover

 If any of the hashtags you use were banned, make sure to stop using them!
 They could be preventing your posts from appearing on any of the hashtags you use!

-To find out, log into Instagram on your desktop computer to see if any of them are still connected to your account.
-Navigate to your feed by clicking the “user” icon in top right-hand corner, then click “Edit Profile.”
-Next, select “Authorized Applications.”
-From here, you can check for any applications that look suspicious.
+To find out, log into Instagram on your desktop computer and check if any of them are still connected to your account.
+Navigate to your feed by clicking the “user” icon in the top right-hand corner.
+Then click “Edit Profile” and select “Authorized Applications”.
+From there, you can check for any applications that look suspicious.